Who is WRAP?

 What training courses does WRAP offer?

-We currently offer 3 different courses: Internal Auditor Training, Lead Auditor Training, and Fire Safety Awareness.
+We currently offer 4 different courses: Internal Auditor Training, Lead Auditor Training, Fire Safety Awareness, and C-TPAT for Foreign Manufacturers.
 See our Training page for more information.

 Who can take a WRAP training course?

-Our Internal Auditor and Fire Safety Awareness courses are open to anybody; however our Lead Auditor Course is intended only for our accredited monitoring partners.
+Our Internal Auditor, Fire Safety Training, and C-TPAT courses are open to anybody; however our Lead Auditor Course is intended only for our accredited monitoring partners.

 How much do WRAP's training courses cost?